myoortcloud/edx-platform/docs/en_us/course_authors/source/releasing_course/course_launching.rst

 * Verify that the instructors and course staff selected for your course have the correct role assignments in the LMS.
 See :ref:`Course_Staffing`.
-* Verify that discussion admins, discussion moderators, and community TAs have registered and activated their user accounts, enrolled in the course, and been assigned their roles.
+* Verify that discussion admins, discussion moderators, and community TAs have registered and activated their user accounts, enrolled in the course, and been assigned their roles on the Instructor Dashboard.
 See :ref:`Assigning_discussion_roles`.
 * Define methods for managing discussions and guidance for discussion moderators, and distribute to the discussion team.
 See :ref:`Moderating_discussions` and :ref:`Guidance for Discussion Moderators`.